The Monkey Bites

 “What will you do to him if he hurts her again?”
 Bea asked.

-"Could you corner him in the privvy and bite his nuts off?"
+“Could you corner him in the privy and bite his nuts off?”

-"Very fitting."
-Ace washed one hand over the other and somersaulted in place.
+“Very fitting.”
+Ace washed one hand over the other and somersaulted place.

-Ace picked up the sleeve and nodded without judgment.
-"The message is clear."
+Ace picked at the cloth delicately and nodded without judgment.
+“The message is clear.”
 He scratched his belly with his long, black fingernails and slitted his golden eyes.
-"I'm rather hoping he ignores it."
+“I’m rather hoping he ignores it.”

 Annabea tucked her little canvas chatelaine under her pillow, burrowed down into her sleeping bag, and fell into the dreamless, blameless sleep of the innocents.
 Had she ever gotten close enough to the man she would have known that she had lit the fuse for the death and destruction to come.